 Contact us to learn more.

-ERISA requires one named fiduciary to be the plan’s decision maker and to act in the best interest of the plan participants and beneficiaries.
-And a named fiduciary with expertise will be able to make prudent such decisions.
+ERISA requires one named Fiduciary to be the plan’s decision maker and to act in the best interest of the plan participants and beneficiaries.
+This named Fiduciary should have the expertise to be able to make prudent such decisions.

-You could delegate to a plan, or investment, committee to support the named fiduciary in making those decisions.
+Plan Sponsors could delegate to a Plan, or Investment Committee to support the named Fiduciary in making those decisions.

 This is especially helpful if the named fiduciary somehow lacks the expertise, or time, required to make prudent decisions.
 ERISA does not require you to make these decisions alone if you are not equipped or duly qualified to do so.
 ERISA does expect that in in such a scenario, those delegated the responsibilities will undertake them in a manner that leads to prudent decisions that are in the best interest of the plan’s stakeholders.

 Insider tip: Make sure that the committee members you choose are indeed able to contribute effectively and efficiently to the process.

 If it proves to be more time consuming or cumbersome than helpful, maybe this type of committee isn’t what you need.
 You can always remind committee members that there may be personal liability associated with failure to meet fiduciary responsibilities under ERISA; this prompts dropout from members who are not wholly competent and confident in their own participation.